Introduction

 Outline Best Practices for Selecting and Implementing an OMS

-Conduct Thorough Testing: Before you go all in, make sure to run some pilot tests to catch any potential hiccups.
+- Conduct Testing: Before you go all in, make sure to run some pilot tests to catch any potential hiccups.
 This step is crucial - 51% of companies face operational disruptions during go-live phases.
 Common issues during ERP implementation, like not testing enough or skipping process reengineering, can lead to major operational headaches.
 So, thorough testing is key!

 By adhering to these best practices, manufacturers can implement an order management solution that not only addresses their current needs but also adapts to the challenges of the future.